Avdeev99/algorithm-perf-testing/README.md

 ### K6 Results

 The k6 tests demonstrate:
-- How response times and memory usage scale with increasing input size for each algorithm
+- How response times scale with increasing input size for each algorithm
 - How inefficient algorithms quickly become unusable for larger inputs
 - The relative performance advantage of efficient algorithms